dnjackson/eos/content/tutorials/concept-basics/sync/index.md

 In any design, composing concepts brings to whole (the overall app) the benefits of each of the parts (the constituent concepts).
 In some designs, something magical happens, and the benefit to the whole is more than the sum of the benefits of the parts.
 This is *compositional synergy*.

 Such a synergy occurs here.
 You might think that composing with ExpiringResource would add only a limitation from the user’s perspective: that a resource that would otherwise be free is now limited.
 But in this case, there is a real benefit that comes with this limitation.
 Because the shorthands have brief lifetimes, it’s possible to serve the same size user base with a much smaller dictionary of possible shorthands (the set-valued *shorthands* component in Shorthand), and that means that the shorthands can all be familiar words.

-# Synchronization properties

-transactional: all or nothing
-exposes underlying actions so preserves OPs of concepts explain sync

- The novelty of Yellkey is that the short URLs it generates use common English words, so you get short URLs like “https://yellkey.com/hello” rather than ones that contains strange sequences of letters that are harder to transcribe.

 # Another example: user sessions